Diploma of Mental Health

 To receive this qualification you must complete 15 core units and 5 elective units.
 Elective units have been chosen by Holmesglen based on feedback from industry.
 If you have already completed other eligible elective units, these may be counted towards completion of this program.

 You will also be required to complete 160 hours of practical industry based placement.

 AssessmentAssessment may be a combination of written and online assignments, tests, and practical application projects.

-Code Name HLTWHS004 Manage work health and safety CHCDIV001 Work with diverse people CHCDIV002 Promote Aboriginal and/or Torres Strait Islander cultural safety CHCMHS011 Assess and promote social, emotional and physical wellbeing CHCMHS004 Work collaboratively with the care network and other services CHCMHS005 Provide services to people with co-existing mental health and alcohol and other drugs issues CHCMHS002 Establish self-directed recovery relationships CHCMHS003 Provide recovery oriented mental health services CHCMHS010 Implement recovery oriented approaches to complexity CHCPRP003 Reflect on and improve own professional practice CHCADV005 Provide advocacy representation services CHCPOL003 Research and apply evidence in practice CHCMHS013 Implement trauma informed care CHCMS009 Provide early intervention, health prevention and promotion programs CHCMHS012 Provide support to develop wellness plans and advanced directives
+Code Name HLTWHS004 Manage work health and safety CHCDIV001 Work with diverse people CHCDIV002 Promote Aboriginal and/or Torres Strait Islander cultural safety CHCMHS011 Assess and promote social, emotional and physical wellbeing CHCMHS004 Work collaboratively with the care network and other services CHCMHS005 Provide services to people with co-existing mental health and alcohol and other drugs issues CHCMHS002 Establish self-directed recovery relationships CHCMHS003 Provide recovery oriented mental health services CHCMHS010 Implement recovery oriented approaches to complexity CHCPRP003 Reflect on and improve own professional practice CHCADV005 Provide systems advocacy services CHCPOL003 Research and apply evidence in practice CHCMHS013 Implement trauma informed care CHCMS009 Provide early intervention, health prevention and promotion programs CHCMHS012 Provide support to develop wellness plans and advanced directives

 Code Name CHCCOM003 Develop workplace communication strategies CHCMGT005 Facilitate workplace debriefing and support processes CHCPRP001 Develop and maintain networks and collaborative partnerships CHCAOD006 Provide interventions for people with alcohol and other drug issues CHCAOD001 Work in an alcohol and other drugs context